 One of Dr. Ivan Stein’s patients discusses how TMJ treatment helped to improve her quality of life.

-Fortunately, West Orange TMJ dentist Dr. Ivan F. Stein has a solution.
-At Headache and TMJ Center of New Jersey, Dr. Stein offers a range of TMJ treatment options to relieve your painful TMJ symptoms, so you can eat, yawn and smile again, without any discomfort.
+Fortunately, New Jersey TMJ Specialist Dr. Ivan Stein has a solution.
+At the Headache and TMJ Center of New Jersey, Dr. Stein offers a wide-range of TMJ treatment options to relieve painful TMD symptoms, allowing patients to eat, yawn, and smile again without any discomfort.

 TMD, often referred to as TMJ, is the result of chronic stress on the temporomandibular joint.
 This excessive stress is commonly caused by bite misalignment or an imbalance in the jaw muscles.
 Chronic stress on the TMJ may cause the ligaments in the region to stretch out.
 It can also cause the jaw muscles to shorten or lengthen to compensate for the stretched ligaments.